georgeOsdDev/jekytrum/README.md

  * Dynamic conversion
  * Rebootless routing
  * Asynchronous built-in Http(s) server based on Xitrum on Netty
- * Keyword-Search with power of ElasticSearch
+ * Keyword-Search with power of Elasticsearch

 ## Todos